duckietown/docs-brown/book/doc-sky/60-ukf-project/40-one-spatial-dimension-ukf.md

 If you are seeing that your UKF altitude estimates are lagging significantly behind the simulated data in the Height Readings chart, then this is likely due to computation overhead.
 The UKF takes time to compute, and if it tries to compute a prediction and/or update for each sensor value that it receives, it can sometimes fall behind real time.
 In this case, you should run the state estimator with the IR and IMU data streams throttled:

-    duckiebot $ python state_estimator.py --student --primary ukf2d --others simulator --ir_var IR_VARIANCE_ESTIMATE --ir_throttled --imu_throttled
+    $ python state_estimator.py --student --primary ukf2d --others simulator --ir_var IR_VARIANCE_ESTIMATE --ir_throttled --imu_throttled

-**Task:** Make sure your UKF is producing reasonable outputs that seem to track ground truth pretty well.
+Make sure your UKF is producing reasonable outputs that seem to track ground truth pretty well.
 In the UKF Analytics view of the chart, you should see about two-thirds of the points in the error dataset lying within one standard deviation, based on your UKF's state covariance, relative to ground truth.

-**Task:** To test out your UKF's robustness in the face of poor initialization, compare how long it takes the state estimates to converge to accurate values with good initial conditions and with poor initial conditions.
+To test out your UKF's robustness in the face of poor initialization, you can compare how long it takes the state estimates to converge to accurate values with good initial conditions and with poor initial conditions.
 You do not have to report or hand in anything for this task; it is just for your understanding of the capabilities of the UKF.

 ### Manually Moving the Drone Up and Down

 Next, you will step out of the realm of simulation and test your UKF on your drone, manually moving it along the vertical axis to test out the response you get with your IR sensor.
 For this step, the command you want to use is:

-    duckiebot $ python state_estimator.py --student --primary ukf2d
+    $ python state_estimator.py --student --primary ukf2d

 with the `--ir_throttled` and `--imu_throttled` flags as needed.
 You want to make sure your IR sensor and flight controller nodes are actually running.
-First, though, you should calibrate your accelerometer with:
+First, quit any existing screens, then calibrate your accelerometer with:

-    duckiebot $ rosrun calibrateAcc.py
+    $ roscd pidrone_pkg
+    $ python scripts/calibrateAcc.py

 **Debugging Task:** Test out your UKF by moving your drone up and down and examining the Height Readings chart.
 Does it behave as you expect?
 Does the estimated height seem to have more or less noise than the raw IR sensor reading?
 If there are unexpected deviations or spikes from the measurements, consider why this might be, especially in comparison to the results you saw when running the UKF in simulation.
 A possible cause is that the prediction step without a measurement update is not being modeled well or is getting poor/noisy control inputs to the point where the process noise that we assigned was too low.
 Try tuning the scalar that multiplies the values of the $\mathbf{Q}_t$ matrix `self.ukf.Q` in the `initialize_ukf_matrices()` method to better reflect the variance of the process.
 You should see a greater standard deviation as well as smaller spikes in the estimates.